 like the Republic of South Africa,

-Nigeria and more recently in 2016 with Algeria.
+Nigeria, and more recently with

-From eID to KYC and economic empowerment
+National identity and economic empowerment

-In the business world, they play a key role in enabling financial services firms and telecoms companies to fulfil Know Your Customer (KYC) requirements and carry out Know Your Employee checks.
+In the business world, they play a crucial role in enabling financial services firms and telecoms companies to fulfill Know Your Customer (KYC) requirements and carry out Know Your Employee checks.
 They allow government departments to interact with their citizens more effectively around the clock.

 In the border control environment, combined with facial recognition and biometric authentication systems, they boost security and improve passenger throughput, giving authorities the confidence that the person standing in front of them is who he or she claims to be.

-Emerging economies see the value of eID credentials in general, because they promote economic empowerment, drive democracy and aid economic development as highlighted by the World Bank Group initiative named
+Emerging economies see the value of computerized ID credentials in general because they promote economic empowerment, drive democracy, and aid economic development, as highlighted by the World Bank Group initiative named ID4D.

 Mobile ID – digital identity at work

-mobile ID or mID, through the creation of a mechanism using an eID component for accessing online services via mobile devices.
+mobile ID or mID, through the creation of a mechanism using an eID component for accessing on-line services via mobile devices.

-Pioneers include countries where market penetration of cell phones and new technology is strong such as Austria, Estonia, Finland, Norway and Turkey.
+Pioneers include countries where market penetration of cell phones and new technology is strong such as Austria, Estonia, Finland, Norway, and Turkey.
 Mobile ID projects are sometimes driven by the need for a universal form of identification (Austria 2003), or, in the case of Estonia in 2007, to supplement a national card program and accelerate the development of electronic identity and digital signature.

-mobile IDs and the role of public authorities with the 2015 Gemalto white papers.
+mobile IDs and the role of public authorities with the Gemalto white papers.

 "1984" did not happen

-Contrary to the vision of novelist George Orwell in '1984', national eID schemes have shown that managing citizen IDs can protect civil liberties, identity and social interactions in a state of law.
+Contrary to the vision of novelist George Orwell in "1984", national eID schemes have shown that managing citizen IDs can protect civil liberties, identity and social interactions in a state of law.

 Electronic records on individual citizens are available upon request of their owner in many European countries with

 a national eID scheme.
-As

 When introducing its national eID in Belgium, the government offered citizens an application enabling them to know who has accessed their personal data.
-And of course the key to accessing this online app is the national eID card.
-Each citizen can consult their personal file in the national data register to see a record of when government officials have accessed their personal data and for what reason.
+And of course, the key to accessing this on-line app is the national eID card.
+Each citizen can consult their personal file in the national data register to see a record of when government officials have accessed their data and for what reason.

 transparency and traceability in the following Gemalto white paper on eGov 2.0.